nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 ##Using Seq2Seq Upgrade

-Import All RNN Materials from Seq2Seq_Upgrade_TensorFlow_Tensorflow Only!
+Import All RNN Materials from Project_RNN_Enhancement Only!

-If you are using Seq2Seq_Upgrade_Tensorflow, please do not import:
+If you are using Project_RNN_Enhancement, please do not import:
 - rnn.py
 - rnn_cell.py
 - seq2seq.py